CA11520 - General: Definitions: Dwelling-house

-There are several references to dwelling house in CAA2001.
-The term appears in Part 2 (plant and machinery allowances), Part 3 (industrial buildings allowances), Part 3A (business premises renovation allowances), Part 6 (research and development allowances) and Part 10 (assured tenancy allowances).
+There are several references to dwelling-house in CAA01.
+The term appears in Part 2 (plant and machinery allowances – see CA23060), Part 2A (structures and buildings allowances – see CA92600), Part 3A (business premises renovation allowances – see CA45000) and Part 6 (research and development allowances – see CA60000).

 A University hall of residence may be one of the most difficult types of premises to decide because there are so many variations in student accommodation.
-On the one hand, an educational establishment that provides on-site accommodation purely for its own students, where, for example, the kitchen and dining facilities are physically separate from the study-bedrooms and may not always be accessible to the students, is probably an institution, rather than a “dwelling-house”.
+On the one hand, an educational establishment that provides on-site accommodation purely for its own students, where, for example, the kitchen and dining facilities are physically separate from the study-bedrooms and may not always be accessible to the students, is probably an institution, rather than a dwelling-house.
 But on the other hand, cluster flats or houses in multiple occupation, that provide the facilities necessary for day-to-day private domestic existence (such as bedrooms with en-suite facilities and a shared or communal kitchen/diner and sitting room) are dwelling-houses.
-Such a flat or house would be a dwelling-house if occupied by a family, a group of friends or key workers, so the fact that it may be occupied by students is, in a sense, incidental.
+Such a flat or house would be a dwelling-house if occupied by a family, a group of friends or key workers, so the fact that it may be occupied by students is, in a sense, immaterial.

 The common parts of a building which contains two or more dwelling-houses, for example the stairs and lifts, will not comprise a dwelling-house.

 Claims relating to Houses in Multiple Occupancy:

 We are aware that some taxpayers have submitted claims for plant and machinery allowances in respect of shared parts of houses in multiple occupation (such as hallways, stairs, landings, attics and basements within the houses).
 They contend that these shared areas are not part of the dwelling-house and that allowances are therefore available.
 We disagree with this position.
 If you come across such a claim, please notify the Capital Allowances single point of contact for your area.